arnavt78/bubbleos/README.md

 ### Failed to Create the Configuration File

-If BubbleOS fails to create the configuration file when it is detected to not exist, an error will be thrown and BubbleOS will fail to start:
+If BubbleOS fails to create the configuration file when it does not exist, an error will be thrown and BubbleOS will fail to start:

 ```
 The BubbleOS configuration file was attempted to be created, but an error occurred when attempting to do so.
 BubbleOS cannot continue without this file.